dwright37/trope-reports/reports/Llama-2-13b-chat-hf.md

 ---

-### T2325: Coercion in education may reduce motivation.
+### T2325: This lack of opportunity can decrease motivation and academic performance.

 |Support|
 |---|